reebalazs/buster-qunit/README.md

 ## Installation ##

 Use the `npm` package manager to install this package.
-Assuming that you are in the same directory where this README file is
-located:

-    % sudo npm install -g .
+    % sudo npm install -g buster-qunit

 ## Usage ##